Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``TransferCcdEvent``
 ^^^^^^^^^^^^^^^^^^^^

-A ``TransferCcdEvent`` SHALL be logged ever time an amount of CCD held by a public key is transferred to another public key within the contract.
+A ``TransferCcdEvent`` SHALL be logged every time an amount of CCD held by a public key is transferred to another public key within the contract.

 The ``TransferCcdEvent`` is serialized as: First a byte with the value of 245, followed by the :ref:`CIS-5-CCDAmount` (``ccdAmount``), a :ref:`CIS-5-PublicKeyEd25519` (``from``), and the :ref:`CIS-5-PublicKeyEd25519` (``to``)::